 These warehouse-like elements are complemented by brick walls, potted plants, and wooden furniture.
 Earth tones and personal knickknacks provide a pop of color and homey warmth.

 This style is all about bringing the beach to the city.
-Picture the colors of the sea: soft blues and greens and sun-kissed coral against sandy tan and creamy white.
+Picture the colors of the sea: soft blues and greens and sun-kissed coral against the sandy tan and creamy white.
 For texture, take your cue from nature and go for woven rugs, clayware accents, and wooden furniture.

 Mimic the sea with wave-like patterns, and let plants liven up your space.
 The goal is to make your home feel as light and breezy as a beachside bed and breakfast.